-Fieldwork Notebooks
+Fieldwork Website

-Fieldwork notebooks with information about each site are provided as references for the students.
-They are located in the office of the Academic Fieldwork Coordinator.
-Each notebook contains a signed contract, a current Fieldwork Data Form, previous student evaluations of the site, and other information provided to the school by the facility.
+The OTA Fieldwork Website was created for students and provides information on various clinical sites.
+The website is organized by setting and contains a signed contract, a current Fieldwork Data Form, previous student evaluations of the site, and other information provided to the school by each facility.
 The Fieldwork Data Form provides the student with detailed information about the site such as patient population, size of facility, work hours, housing information, interventions used, dress codes, as well as other important student instructions.
-The AFWC is responsible for maintaining the notebooks.
-Students may make an appointment to view fieldwork notebooks under the supervision of the AFWC.
+The website is maintained by the AFWC and can be reached by following this link: https://reaganhinsley3.wixsite.com/bhclr-ota-fieldwork